 Changing Into Oneself

 I have demarcated complete potencies from others, and mapped out the relation between mere potency, complete potency, and activity.
-But to understand what sort of being potency has, we have to describe what it means to complete a potency, in ontological terms.
-How do we describe, on an ontological level, what happens as a potency is completed?57 Seen in one way, Aristotle says, the process of completing something is (i) a change into something it is not, but in another way it is (ii) a change into something it already is in a certain respect (Soul II.5 417a30–35, b17–28).
-In this analysis, Aristotle’s primary concern is not the concept of change in general, but specifically the concept of alteration (alloiōsis), a change in the sense of something becoming other than it is.58 The concept of completion as (i) a change into something it is not will turn out to be, in a key respect, empty.
-Therefore, completion is better viewed as (ii) a thing becoming what it already is.
+But to understand what sort of being potency has, it is necessary to describe what it means to complete a potency, in ontological terms.
+How do we describe, on an ontological level, what happens as a potency is completed?57 Seen in one way, Aristotle says, the process of completing something is (1) a change into something it is not, but in another way it is (2) a change into something it already is in a certain respect (Soul II.5 417a30–35, b17–28).
+In this analysis, Aristotle’s primary concern is not the concept of change in general, but specifically the concept of alteration (alloiōsis), a change in the sense of something becoming other than it is.58 The concept of completion as (1) a change into something it is not will turn out to be, in a key respect, empty.
+Therefore, completion is better viewed as (2) a thing becoming what it already is.

 I shall take the two in order.

-(i) In this approach, the completion of potency is an alteration of what a thing is.
+(1) In this approach, the completion of potency is an alteration of what a thing is.
 The potency is generated by something acting on what is unlike it.
 The completion of potency is a change insofar as an outside source repeatedly changes the subject from the privation to the form; for example, in learning, a teacher repeatedly moves the geometry student out of not-knowing into knowing.
 All this time, the student’s potency is incomplete, since she requires the outside source in order to do geometry.
-But in the process of alteration the form (eidos), that is, the knowledge in the teacher, destroys what is unlike it, namely its contrary privation (sterēsis), that is, ignorance and the ability to fail.
+But in the process of alteration (alloiōsis) the form (eidos), that is, the knowledge in the teacher, destroys what is unlike it, namely its contrary privation (sterēsis), that is, ignorance and the ability to fail.
 In this description, the alteration is the activity of destroying this opposite.

-The change in the disposition that eventually occurs happens on a higher level than the destruction of the privation: what is merely potent changes into something completely capable.
-The completion of its disposition is gradually accomplished by many smaller changes (alloiōsis) away from the privation and into the form.
-When it is complete, the disposition either keeps itself in the form, or can move itself into the form without outside help.
+The change in the student’s disposition that eventually occurs happens on a higher level than the destruction of the privation: what is merely potent changes into something completely capable.
+The completion of its disposition is gradually accomplished by many smaller changes away from the privation and into the form.
+When it is complete, the disposition either keeps itself in the form, or can take on the form without outside help.

-(ii) In this approach, the completion of potency is not an alteration out of itself into something else.
+(2) In this approach, the completion of potency is not an alteration out of itself into something else.
 The potency emerges through the action of something on what is like it.
 The being in-potency (tou dunamei ontos) is therefore preserved through the change by the complete being (hupo tou entelecheiai ontos).
 In fact, the activation (energeia) of the potency is not a change at all, but a free development (epidosis)59 toward itself and its completeness (entelecheia) (Soul II.5 417a22−b9).
 The only thing that distinguishes this from a natural process of maturation is that an outside source is required for the potency to become what it is.

-The most striking feature of (ii) is that the generation of a complete potency preserves the being, much as enactment or activation do.
+The most striking feature of (2) is that the generation of a complete potency preserves the being, much as enactment or activation do.
 As we saw in the previous section, Aristotle does not consider the activation of something that is in-potency to be an alteration at all: the activity of building is the expression of the builder’s capacity.
-That is, since the builder is merely doing what he is able to do, the exercise of the potency does not involve a change into something else.60 But this is the same in the case of completion.
+That is, since the builder is merely doing what he is able to do, the exercise of the potency does not involve a change into something else.60 This is the same in the case of completion.